TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 20/Job 20.18.md

 ---

-That which he labored for shall he restore, and shall not swallow it down; According to the substance that he hath gotten, he shall not rejoice.
+That for which he labored he shall restore, and shall not swallow it down.
+According to the substance that he has gotten, he shall not rejoice.